 I don’t care if you’re on top of the competition, if you’re somewhere in the middle, or if you're at the bottom of the heap—you need to pay attention to your competitors.

 Too many times I’ve seen clients grow complacent: they’ve been at the top, their traffic is high, and their conversions are awesome.
-They coast along, kicked back and enjoying the ride, until suddenly they open their eyes and realize that their success has vanished.
-While they’ve been coasting along, their competition has been diligently improving their SEO, offline marketing efforts and online reputation.
+They coast along, kicked back and enjoying the ride until suddenly they open their eyes and realize that their success has vanished.
+While they’ve been coasting along, their competition has been diligently improving their SEO, offline marketing efforts, and online reputation.
 And much like the tortoise and the hare, while they rested their competitors won the race.

 Peeking Behind the Curtain

 To help you avoid being replaced as king of the hill—or to help you catch up to the other guy and take your rightful place as king—I’ve created a list of seven ways to check in on your competition.
-Now is the time to see were you rank online, to determine what the other guy is doing and to find out how to do it better than he is.
+Now is the time to see where you rank online, to determine what the other guy is doing, and to find out how to do it better than he is.

 1. Find your competition

 A simple Google search for top keywords—“divorce attorney St. Paul,” or “plastic surgeon Louisville”—will show you who your online competition is.
 When you do this, write down the names that pop up in the search results.
 We hope that your practice or business is on the list, but there are sure to be others, either before your listing, after it, or both.

 Pro tip: When you search, be sure to use the “hide personal results” in Google or the “incognito window” in Chrome or Firefox.
 If you don’t, you’ll get search results tailored to your history, preventing you from seeing what others see when they search.